ROCm/omniperf/docs/conceptual/pipeline-descriptions.rst

 ^^^^^^^

-Barriers are resources on the compute-unit of a CDNA accelerator that are used to implement synchronization primitives; for example, HIP’s ``__syncthreads``).
+Barriers are resources on the compute-unit of a CDNA accelerator that are used to implement synchronization primitives (for example, HIP’s ``__syncthreads``).
 Barriers are allocated to any workgroup that consists of more than a single wavefront.